Hashdan-M/DHCP-Server-and-VLAN-routing-using-Packet-Tracer/README.md

 ## 🧰 Tools Used

 - Cisco Packet Tracer
-- Cisco 2911/1941 Router
-- Cisco 2960 Switch
-- PCs and Server (from End Devices)
+- Cisco 2911/1941 Router, Cisco 2960 Switch, PCs and Server (from End Devices)

 ---